4. Runtime SDK & Extensions

 βββ external_dependencies/

-PickNik provides an empty workspace called moveit_pro_empty_ws, which you can fork and add your own configuration package to.
-If there are changes or additions to our recommended configuration, your fork will ask to sync the upstream changes.
+An empty workspace is provided as a starting point, called moveit_pro_empty_ws, which you can fork and add your own robot configuration package to.
+If there are changes or additions to our recommended configuration, your fork will nudge you to sync the upstream changes.

 In production systems, it is often desirable to have a customized Docker build and bring-up procedure specific to that hardware.
-The MoveIt Pro Runtime is distributed through Docker base images that are built into production images.
-When the robot starts, Docker services will launch the MoveIt Pro runtime, drivers, developer platform user interface, and/or additional Docker containers using your production image.
-A production image is built using the base MoveIt Pro image, your ROS 2 workspace, and MoveIt Pro configuration packages according to the steps in your Dockerfile.
+The MoveIt Pro Runtime is distributed through Docker images.
+When the robot starts, Docker services will launch the MoveIt Pro runtime, drivers, developer platform user interface, and/or additional Docker containers using your user image.
+A user image is built using the base MoveIt Pro image, your ROS 2 workspace, and MoveIt Pro configuration packages according to the steps in your Dockerfile.

 The following diagram illustrates how a production system would share and build packages in the MoveIt Pro runtime: